Become A Volunteer

 - Read, uphold, and abide by our Values and our Code of Ethics

-- Uphold and abide by our Child Protection and Health and Safety policies and practices
+- Uphold and abide by our Safeguarding and Health and Safety policies and practices

 - Hold a current role and undertake the responsibilities assigned to that role

 - Undertake training relevant to the role and to maintain competency